radius-project/design-notes/template/0000-design-template.md

 For each change, give each "change" in the proposal its own section and describe it in enough detail that someone else could implement it.
 Cover ALL of the important decisions like names.
-Your goal is to get agreement to proceed with coding and PRs.
+Your goal is to get an agreement to proceed with coding and PRs.

 If there are alternatives you are considering please include that in the open